in Philadelphia 2014

 Read on for more Thanksgiving weekend fun in Philadelphia.

-A Complete Day-By-Day Guide to Thanksgiving Weekend in Philadelphia 2014
+A Complete Day-By-Day Guide to Thanksgiving Week in Philadelphia 2014

 Tens of thousands of people turn out for the Philadelphia Thanksgiving Day parade.
 (M. Kennedy for Visit Philadelphia.)